RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Related works

 \section{Related works}

 \textbf{Retrieval-augmented generative models.} Retrieval-augmented strategies leverage external databases to enhance the capabilities of generative models across a variety of tasks.
-For instance, the RETRO~\cite{RETRO} modifies an LLM to effectively utilize external databases, achieving impressive performance.
+For instance, the RETRO~\cite{RETRO} modifies an LLM to effectively utilize external databases.
 In the realm of image synthesis, retrieval has been employed in both GANs~\cite{tseng2020retrievegan, casanova2021instance} and diffusion models~\cite{blattmann2022retrievaldiff, sheynin2022knndiffusion}, accommodating 3D generation~\cite{seo2024retrieval3d}, video generation~\cite{zhang2023remodiffuse} and artistic styles~\cite{rombach2022retrievalArtistic}.
-The essence of these works lies in retrieving similar images to serve as mimetic references for generating specified content, particularly in cases where the generative models are insufficiently trained.
-In contrast, our RAGDiffusion aims to leverage retrieval to aggregate structural information, thereby mitigating intrinsic hallucinations and boosting the performance of large base generative models on high-standard tasks.
+The essence of these works lies in retrieving similar images to serve as mimetic references for generating specified content, particularly in cases where models are insufficiently trained.
+Our RAGDiffusion not only builds upon this generalizability through convenient retrieval expansion, but also aggregates structural information, thereby mitigating intrinsic hallucinations on the high-standard tasks.

 \textbf{Controllable text-to-image diffusion models.} To attain conditional control in text-to-image diffusion models, ControlNet~\cite{zhang2023controlnet}, T2I-Adapter~\cite{mou2024t2iadapter} and IP-Adapter~\cite{ye2023ipadapter} incorporate additional trainable modules to fuse conditions on feature maps.
 Additionally, recent investigations have utilized a variety of prompt engineering techniques~\cite{li2023gligen, yang2023reco, zhang2023controllablegpt4} and implemented cross-attention constraints~\cite{chen2024layoutcontrol, xie2023boxdiff, ju2023humansd, zhang2024boow} to facilitate more controllable generative processes.
-Furthermore, some studies further investigate multi-condition or multi-modal generation within a single diffusion model~\cite{hu2023cocktail, qin2023unicontrol, zhao2024uni, li2024anyfit}.
-However, these approaches rely on the associative capabilities of stable diffusion, which do not guarantee fidelity in terms of structure and detail in the generated results, particularly when dealing with the highly standardized sampling of standard garments.
+Furthermore, some studies further investigate multi-condition or multi-modal generation~\cite{hu2023cocktail, qin2023unicontrol, zhao2024uni, li2024anyfit}.
+However, these methods rely on the associative capabilities of stable diffusion, which cannot guarantee fidelity, particularly with the highly standardized sampling of standard garments.